AppSource submission FAQ

 The languages you declare in your app package or manifest.
 You declare which languages your add-in supports differently depending on type:

 For SharePoint Add-ins, declare language support by using the SupportedLocales element (PropertiesDefinition complexType) (SharePoint Add-in Manifest), in the add-in manifest within the add-in package.
 For more information, see Explore the app manifest structure and the package of a SharePoint Add-in.

 For Office Add-ins that aren't dictionaries, declare language support by using the DefaultLocale and Override elements in your manifest.
 For more information, see Localization for Office Add-ins.

 For Office Add-ins that are dictionaries, you can also use the TargetDialects element within the add-in manifest.

-You can declare more languages in your app or add-in package than are available for submission on the Seller Dashboard.
+You can declare more languages in your add-in package than are available for submission in Partner Center.